Mahmoud-Ossama/X-ray-Cardiomegaly-Analysis/README.md

 A professional web application that uses artificial intelligence to analyze chest X-ray images and detect signs of cardiomegaly (enlarged heart).

+## Project Description
+A Flask web application that analyzes medical chest X-rays for cardiomegaly using AI, providing instant results with confidence scores through a responsive UI with dark/light mode support.
+The system processes uploaded images and classifies them as either positive or negative for heart enlargement.

 ## Features

 - Upload and analyze chest X-ray images